wluwe4ka/l/Inline.md

     :param location: Attach a map point to the form.
 List/tuple must be supplied (latitude, longitude)
                         Example: (55.749931, 48.742371)
                         ⚠️ If you pass this parameter, you'll need to pass empty string to `text` ⚠️
     :param audio: Attach a audio to the form.
-URL must be supplied
+Dict or URL must be supplied
     :param silent: Whether the form must be sent silently (w/o "Loading inline form..." message)
     :return: If form is sent, returns :obj:`InlineMessage`, otherwise returns `False`
     """